nitesh-sacumen/Journey/README.md

 ## Steps

-1) Configure Maven to be able to access the OpenAM repositories
+1) Configure Maven in machine to setup the OpenAM repositories

-2) Setup a Journey Maven Project and run mvn package command.
+2) Clone a Journey Maven Project from github and run mvn package command.

-3) The project will generate a .jar file containing our custom nodes. i.e. Journey-ForgeRock-Integration-1.0.jar
+3) The project will generate a .jar file under target folder of repository containing our custom nodes. i.e. Journey-ForgeRock-Integration-1.0.jar.

-5) Copy the Journey-ForgeRock-Integration-1.0.jar file to the WEB-INF/lib/ folder where AM is deployed
+5) Copy the Journey-ForgeRock-Integration-1.0.jar file to the WEB-INF/lib/ folder where AM is deployed(ex: tomcatDir/webapps/openam/WEB-INF/lib/).

 6) Restart the AM for the new plug-in to become available.